A variety of alcoholism addiction treatment options are available to address the physical and psychological components of the disease.

 Participation in addiction support groups may follow residential or out-patient treatment and is often used in conjunction with different types of therapy and/or medication.

 To seek help for yourself or a family member, make an appointment with your healthcare provider or counselor to discuss signs, symptoms and treatment options.
-There are also resource organizations that provide referrals and assistance in seeking treatment for alcohol abuse or dependence.
+Contact a treatment provider today to help you determine the best alcoholism treatment and intervention for you.